Julian Savea could be set to leave the Hurricanes

 The Herald understands Savea has a rare 'break clause' in his contract that allows him to leave the franchise if he wishes.

-Savea is contracted to New Zealand Rugby through to the 2019 World Cup.
+Savea is contracted to New Zealand Rugby through to the 2019 World Cup, and therefore a move overseas is not on the table.
 Midway through that four-year deal, this is the only year he can exercise his Super Rugby break clause.

 It is believed this caveat is tied to some form of commercial arrangement with the national body.